 Earnings per share increased by 85% from 8.1p to 15.0p.
-The Board is recommending a final dividend per share for the year of 3.6p which together with the interim dividend of 1.4p per share paid in September 2006 totals 5.0p and is covered approximately 3 times by earnings.
+The Board is recommending a final dividend per share for the year of 3.6p which together with the interim dividend of 1.4p per share paid in September 2006 totals 5p and is covered approximately 3 times by earnings.
+The proposed final dividend for the year is subject to approval from the Company's shareholders during the Annual General Meeting on 7 June 2007 and will be payable on 2 July 2007 to ordinary shareholders on the register as at 8 June 2007.

-There has been a further increase in our Capital Markets Activity which has continued to benefit from the relationship with KX Systems.
-We have added further new clients during the course of the year and as I mentioned in my interim statement we have expanded our geographical reach.
+There has been a further increase in our capital markets activity which has continued to benefit from the relationship with KX Systems.
+We have added further new clients during the course of the year and as I mentioned in my interim statement, we have expanded our geographical reach.